Test cricket: Play

 If, at the completion of Team B's first innings, Team A leads by at least 200 runs, the captain of Team A may (but is not required to) order Team B to have their second innings next.
 This is called enforcing the follow-on.
 In this case, the usual order of the third and fourth innings is reversed: Team A will bat in the fourth innings.
 It is rare for a team forced to follow-on to win the match.
-In Test cricket it has only happened four times, although over 285 follow-ons have been enforced.
-Australia was the losing team on three occasions, having lost twice to England, in 1894 and in 1981, and once to India in 2001.
+In Test cricket it has only happened four times, although 344 follow-ons have been enforced.
+Australia was the losing team on three occasions, losing twice to England, in 1894 and in 1981, and once to India in 2001.
 Most recently, on February 24, 2023, England lost to New Zealand by one run after enforcing the follow-on.

 If the whole of the first day's play of a Test match has been lost because of bad weather or other reasons like bad light, then Team A may enforce the follow-on if Team B's first innings total is 150 or more fewer than Team A's.
 During the 2nd Test between England and New Zealand at Headingley in 2013, England batted first after the first day was lost because of rain.
 New Zealand, batting second, scored 180 runs fewer than England, meaning England could have enforced the follow-on, though chose not to.
 This is similar to four-day first-class cricket, where the follow-on can be enforced if the difference is 150 runs or more.
-If the Test is 2 days or fewer then the "follow-on" value is 100 runs.
+If the Test is two days or fewer then the "follow-on" value is 100 runs.

 After 80 overs, the captain of the bowling side may take a new ball, although this is not required.
 The captain will usually take the new ball: being harder and smoother than an old ball, a new ball generally favours faster bowlers who can make it bounce more variably.
 The roughened, softer surface of an old ball can be more conducive to spin bowlers, or those using reverse swing.
 The captain may delay the decision to take the new ball if he wishes to continue with his spinners (because the pitch favours spin).
 After a new ball has been taken, should an innings last a further 80 overs, then the captain will have the option to take another new ball.

 A Test match will produce a result by means of one of six scenarios: